SethBurkart123/simple-chat-interface/README.md

 ## Setup

-You'll need to create a `.env.local` file in the root directory with your OpenAI configuration:
+You'll need to create a `.env` file in the root directory with your OpenAI configuration:

 ```env
 NEXT_PUBLIC_OPENAI_API_KEY=your_api_key_here